 Taking the Uniform CPA Exam

-After obtaining a bachelor’s degree and completing at least 120 semester hours of the required 150, you will be eligible to sit for the Uniform CPA Exam.
+After you have received your Bachelor of Science degree online or on-campus (Preferably a BAcc or BAcy) and completing at least 120 semester hours of the required 150, you will be eligible to sit for the Uniform CPA Exam.
 Here’s what you’ll need to do.

 Submit an application to the National Association of State Boards of Accountancy (NASBA) CPA Examination Services (CPAES).
 You can apply online, or download the application packet from NASBA’s website.